 Artificial intelligence for everyone

-Jacob Bergdahl is one of Sweden's foremost lecturers.
-He performs inspiring and energetic lectures and workshops that makes AI entertaining and easy to understand.
+Jacob Bergdahl is one of Sweden's foremost speakers.
+He performs inspiring and energetic lectures that makes AI entertaining and easy to understand.
 Jacob has been speaking in front of both small and large audiences in both English and Swedish since 2019.
-He has talked at relaxed after work events, energetic kickoffs, leadership workshops, and conferences.
-A talk of his can last anywhere from fifteen minutes to several hours.
+He has talked at everything from relaxed after work events and energetic kickoffs to leadership workshops and conferences.

 The lecture begins with a visually spectacular demonstration of the exponential development of AI through video and music generation.
 Jacob then showcases how companies across industries are leveraging all forms of AI, followed by a detour into responsible and ethical AI, mixing comedy with serious issues.